trussworks/trussels-guide/trussels.md

 ## Practice: Harassment prevention training
 We like to think we’re pretty great here at Truss, but we’re not perfect.
 So we want to be sure we have a way to catch and respond to issues.
 To that end, we have :lock:[a policy and video we need you to review](https://drive.google.com/drive/u/0/folders/12ja-vkMrZffVj31kJEhQ94LA0c54KrCJ) (we promise they’re not as bad as many you’ve seen).

-When you're done, download the blank certificate and policy, sign it and put in :lock:[this folder](https://drive.google.com/drive/folders/1v8GdbkXaVSoAh8AddTLAFDrf4IpOx186), and let your manager know.
+When you're done, download the blank certificate and policy, sign it and put in :lock:[this folder](https://drive.google.com/drive/folders/1v8GdbkXaVSoAh8AddTLAFDrf4IpOx186), and let your manager and onboarding manager know.

 ## Meeting: Quarterly stakeholders meetings
 Once a quarter, Bubbles present an update on the company — how we’re doing, and what we’re aiming for.
 It’s a special thing where Truss leadership demonstrates radical transparency with the team.
 It’s usually 90 minutes long and replaces a Friday Prac.